lightyeardev/volt/README.md

 ## Credits

 Volt's public API design was inspired by [React Query](https://tanstack.com/query/latest), a popular data-fetching and state management library for React applications.

+Special thanks to [flutter_hooks](https://pub.dev/packages/flutter_hooks) for bringing React-style hooks to Flutter, which made this package possible.